rahasyac/ImageHeatmapOverlay/README.md

 - Uses pretrained VGG16 convolutional base for feature extraction
 - Predicts object presence per tile using a classification model
 - Generates heatmaps from tile predictions to visualize hot spots
-- Supports regression model for bounding box prediction (optional)
+- Supports regression model for bounding box prediction
 - Visualization with Matplotlib to display heatmaps
 - Saves heatmap as an image file for further use